lukepistrol/TaskTrigger/Sources/TaskTrigger/Documentation.docc/Documentation.md

 > In case you don't want that to happen explicitly set the `id` parameter and it won't cancel
 > prior operations since both the `value` and `id` are still the same.

-For triggers that don't need to attach a value, we can simply use ``TaskTrigger/PlainTaskTrigger`` (which is a typealias for `TaskTrigger<Bool>`):
+For triggers that don't need to attach a value, we can simply use ``PlainTaskTrigger`` (which is a typealias for `TaskTrigger<Bool>`):

 ```swift